 I know I have more than alluded here before to my ongoing woes in the parenting department.
 Dealing badly with a 12-year-old boy and an almost 14-year-old daughter.

-Feeling sorry for myself, and cranky all day yesterday, this horrible analogy regarding some of the carry on with our kids just popped into my head: it’s like someone shitting on you, you have to wipe that shit up, and then deal with a tirade of abuse for having caused them to shit on you.
+Feeling sorry for myself, and cranky all day yesterday, this horrible analogy regarding some of the carry on with our kids just popped into my head — or maybe pooped into my head! … it’s like someone pooping on you, you have to wipe that poop up, and then they abuse for having made them to poop on you!

 For my daughter, it’s raw material for woe-is-me reflections on Snapchat and lines in her notebook, composed while she languishes across those gorgeous throws and cushions on her bed — all provided by my wife and I, but sure that’s what any parent would do — those flawless angry cheeks and lustrous locks glowing in the tasteful mood lighting.